 After your time in the Eyjafjörður region is over, you will head westward, stopping en route to appreciate the towering rock stack, Hvítserkur, known as “White Shirt” in Icelandic, thanks to the abundance of guano covering this natural structure.
 Many people claim the rock stack resembles a troll, while others consider it a dragon or elephant, leaning down to drink from the ocean.

 You will then head back to Iceland’s capital, Reykjavik, where you will spend the night.

 Today is your last full day in Reykjavík.
 You will have spent an incredible last week exploring the country and now is a chance to take in the city once more.

 You could join a day tour to the incredibly captivating Snæfellsnes peninsula.
 This charming region contains most of the variety of landscapes available in Iceland.
-Rugged mountains, black sand beaches, ice caps and volcanic fields are all present in this small corner of the country, which has lead to Snæfellsnes being nicknamed ‘Iceland in miniature.’
+Rugged mountains, black sand beaches, ice caps, and volcanic fields are all present in this small corner of the country, which has led to Snæfellsnes being nicknamed ‘Iceland in miniature.’

 If you are here in September and October and haven’t already done it, you can use this day to delve into a volcano.

 You will be able to finish your day by retiring to your accommodation in Reykjavík.
 If the skies are clear, you might even wish to set your eyes towards the sky for more Northern Lights hunting.